 Taste test the local wine

-If you’re a wine lover or someone who just wants to sit by the water then a visit to Stina winery is the perfect place for you.
-Along the waterfront, in Bol, you can sit at tables or on the edge of the stone walkway and marvel at the luxury yachts and watch the waves as you taste some of the local wine, which Brac is known for.
+If you’re a wine lover or someone who just wants to sit by the Adriatic Sea then a visit to Stina winery is the perfect place for you.
+Along the waterfront, in Bol, you can sit at tables or on the edge of the stone walkway and marvel at the luxury yachts and watch the waves as you taste some of the local wine, which Brac Island is known for.

 There is a showroom where you can buy wine and tours are available so you can take a peek at the winemaking process.